- -€86.75

-The AIS PLB3 Ocean Signal personal beacon is a locator beacon with AIS, EPIRB, and NFC.
+The AIS PLB3 Ocean Signal personal beacon is a locator beacon with AIS, EPIRB, and NFC designed to alert emergency services and emit a signal in the event of personal distress.

 This Ocean Signal beacon can accompany you in all your nautical activities, such as fishing, boating, canoeing, kayaking, water skiing, kite-surfing, stand-up paddle, etc...